Last updated 7th July, 2018

 euroscience is becoming increasingly focused on the brains of serial killers and psychopaths in order to assess how they may be different and whether these differences can go some way to account for their violent criminal behavior.

 The theory is simple; if we knew what caused evil then maybe we could develop a way to stop it.
 Dr Jonathan Pincus, who was Chief of Neurology at the VA Hospital in Washington DC.
 In this role he conducted extensive studies into the causes of violent behavior and why people kill, developing a theory where such behavior can be reduced down to three main factors; abuse, brain damage and mental illness.

 Serial Killer Brain vs Normal Brains

-In our quest to understand what causes the extreme violence often seen in serial murder, the idea that brain damage and mental illness can impair judgements and impulses while a history of childhood abuse can fuel rage, is a theory which is still undergoing investigation.
+In our quest to understand what causes the extreme violence often seen in serial murder, the idea that brain damage and mental illness can impair judgments and impulses while a history of childhood abuse can fuel rage is a theory which is still undergoing investigation.

 Moreover, the brain scanning of serial killers is still in its infancy.
 A great deal more research is needed before any firm conclusions about brain differences and biological factors being the cause of such violent behavior can be drawn.